|Website URL : http://www.mole-valley.gov.uk/index.cfm?articleid=17327|

 Core Strategy: 2009

 The Core Strategy sets out a vision, objectives, spatial strategy and overarching planning policies that guide new development in the District up until 2026.
 This is the starting point in the determination of planning applications in the District alongside the saved policies within the Mole Valley Local Plan.
-The Core Strategy is available as an interactive online version or can be downloaded below (see 'Downloads').

 Local Plan: 2000